 These wedding preparations are just the first in many stressful events that will occur during your marriage.
 It’s good practice to start dealing with problems as a team rather than turning against each other.
 Right now you’re in love and the wedding is of your own choosing, but life is going to send you unexpected problems that you are going to have to handle.
 If you want your marriage to last, you had better start learning to handle them together.
 When huge problems or tragedies strike couples either turn toward each other for strength or turn away from each other; there’s just no in between in times of crisis.
 Planning a wedding certainly isn’t a time of crisis, but it is stressful and I see how couples in love begin to make small, seemingly innocent, disparaging remarks about each other, which they think are harmless.
 Such as, “He doesn’t know how to handle his mother,” or “She freaks out when she has one too many things on her plate.”
 These remarks do not build an attitude of “Thank goodness it’s you and me in this together.”
 They instead demonstrate an attitude of, “I now have more work because I have to handle you too.”
 If you have opinions about how he handles his mother and some suggestions, then voice them because otherwise this irritating situation will continue into your marriage.
 If you think she gets anxious easily, then speak to her about it and how the two of your can best handle things together when things are stressful.
 Through openly discussing these issues with each other, rather than making small snide remarks to others, you can figure out better ways to handle these situations.
 I’m not saying that you can change who they are, if he’s someone who really values his mother’s opinion or if she gets anxious when under stress then this isn’t likely to change, but their behavior can change.
 He can refrain from immediately saying yes to his mother’s suggestions and she can learn to ask for help when she begins to feel overwhelmed by too many tasks.
 You hopefully love and accept your fiancé just as he or she is on the inside, but behavior on the outside can be changed if it’s beneficial for your relationship.

 So congratulations to all of you engaged couples!
-I hope that these tips are helpful to you during a time of stress and keep you focused on the joy of finding that wonderful person with whom you’re going to share your life.
+I hope that these tips help you to avoid being overwhelmed by pre-wedding stress and keep you focused on the joy of finding that wonderful person with whom you’re going to share your life.